 .

-The multiplication factor M for the scaling process depicted in Figure 3 is given by:
+The multiplication factor M for the dynamic range adjustment module depicted in Figure 4 is given by:

 .

 Using a system gamma of 1.2 yields M = 0.203.

 In addition to the processing depicted in Figure 3 and Figure 4, a small gamma adjustment may then optionally be applied to the luminance component, to compensate for the subjective change in appearance of the SDR signal arising from a simple linear scaling of the SDR displayed light signal.
 Moreover, the process of inverting the HLG OOTF may be simplified by using a nominal peak luminance of 392 cd/m2: this allows to map 100 cd/m2 of an SDR signal into the 75% HLG without scaling and then applying the aforementioned the system gamma correction.
 Given this peak luminance, the associated system gamma computed from the formula in Note 5e of [3] is equal to 1.03.
 The value for this system gamma is close to unity which leads to approximate the inverse OOTF by simply inverting the gamma on the RGB components separately.
 Given that the value for γ in BT.2100 HLG was derived from experiments over HDR material and not SDR content mapped into an HDR container, a value of 1.04 has been used since this provided better subjective results.
 With this value for γ, the multiplication factor M for the scaling equals 0.2513.
 The simplified scheme is depicted in Figure 5.